 Gooseberries For Heart Health

-In Ayurvedic medicine, amla (the Indian Gooseberry) is reported to be beneficial in the treatment of respiratory, cardiovascular, and rheumatic diseases as well as diabetes.
+In Ayurvedic medicine, amla (the Indian Gooseberry) is reported to be beneficial in the treatment of respiratory, cardiovascular (heart), and rheumatic diseases as well as diabetes.
 By Arjuna Naturals.

-Amla fruits are an important dietary, culinary and medicinal agent in the Indian sub-continent.
-In addition to its dietary use, amla is also an important medicinal plant in the traditional Indian system of medicine, the Ayurveda (Indian traditional healthcare system) and in various folk systems of medicine practiced in Southeast Asia for centuries.
+Gooseberries are an important dietary, culinary and medicinal agent in the Indian sub-continent.
+In addition to its dietary use, gooseberries are also an important medicinal plant in the traditional Indian system of medicine, the Ayurveda (Indian traditional healthcare system) and in various folk systems of medicine practiced in Southeast Asia for centuries.